Coral Bay, Western Australia: Economy

 Coral Bay's economy is primarily built on nature-based tourism due to its close proximity to the Ningaloo Reef.
-In 2016 the Australian Bureau of Statistics reported that more than 70% of the local workforce was employed in tourism or industries related to it.
+In 2021 the Australian Bureau of Statistics reported that the majority of the local workforce was employed in tourism or industries related to it.

 Coral Bay is marketed widely as a premier holiday destination and the town offers a number of tourist activities such as whale watching, snorkelling and swimming with manta rays.
 In 2004 The Ningaloo Coast Regional Strategy limited visitor numbers to 3600 overnight tourists, accommodation for 400 semi-permanent workers and 500 day visitors in order to preserve the Ningaloo Reef.
 In 2019 this was increased from 4,500 to 5,300 to promote the region's growth.
 Estimates based on daily spending indicate Coral Bay hosts approximately 110,000 visitors annually.
 Visitors mostly comprised Western Australia based families, in comparison to nearby Exmouth, which attracts a large number of international and inter-state tourists.

 Glass-bottom boat tours are available year-round and whale watching tours are available from June to October.
 Tourists are also provided with the opportunity to go reef fishing, beach fishing and light tackle game fishing outside of sanctuary zones.
 Manta ray snorkel tours also operate out of Coral Bay.
 Scenic flights, quad bike tours and catamaran tours are among other activities visitors can engage in.